- Ph.D., University of Illinois at Chicago

 JEFFREY S. BEAUDRY, received a Ph.D. in Public Policy Analysis in 1987.
-He is an associate professor in the Department of Professional Education.
+He is an associate professor in the Department of Educational Leadership.
 He joined the USM faculty in Fall, 1995, arriving from a position on the Mathematics, Science, and Technology Standards Design Team in Corvallis, Oregon.
 In this position he developed district content standards and coordinated professional development for implementing standards.
 From 1992-1994 Jeff was senior program evaluator at the Northwest Regional Educational Laboratory (NWREL) for the Regional Eisenhower Science and Mathematics Program for the Alaska, Idaho, Montana, Oregon, and Washington.

 His teaching career began as an assistant professor at St. John’s University, as a full-time faculty in the Educational Leadership doctoral program.
 While there Jeff taught basic and advanced statistics and research design, and program evaluation courses to Master’s and Doctoral students.
 He also worked on numerous research projects and doctoral committees as the research design specialist.
 As a member of collaborative teams he published research articles with colleagues like Richard Sinatra in literacy development, James Campbell in parental influences on student achievement, and Rita and Ken Dunn in the areas of learning styles.